All Episodes

 People aren't holding up as hermits.

-And I they're not out there just hibernating like I do.
+They're not out there just hibernating like I do.

-But but this one, this is from News Day.
+But this one, this is from Newsday.

-Wouldn't it make more sense to spell words the way they sound?
+When say and they and way rhyme, but bomb, comb, and tomb don't, wouldn't it make more sense to spell words the way they sound?

-Those in favor of simplified spelling say that children would learn faster, and illiteracy rates would drop.
+Those in favor of simplified spelling say that children would learn faster and illiteracy rates would drop.

 Opponents say a new system would make spelling even more confusing.